your-host/toolbox-wiki/DANE-for-SMTP-how-to.md

 0: fingerprint with regard to the full certificate
 1: fingerprint with regard to the public key

-**Matching-Type**: information about the hashing mechanism used for fingeeprint regarding this TLSA record.
+**Matching Type**: information about the hashing algorithm used in the TLSA records Certificate Association Data Field.
-0: no hasing, full information
-1: SHA2-256 hash
+* SHA2-256(1): SHA2-256 hash (required)
-2: SHA2-512 hash
+* SHA2-512(2): SHA2-512 hash

+> Servers SHOULD NOT exclusively publish SHA2-512(2) digests.
+Use [Digest Algorithm Agility](https://datatracker.ietf.org/doc/html/rfc7672#section-5) to implement both algorithms.

+Note on Matching Type 0 (therefor not described above):
+> In summary, the use of a TLSA matching type of Full(0) is NOT RECOMMENDED, and a digest-based matching type, such as SHA2-256(1), SHOULD be used instead.
+[RFC7671](https://datatracker.ietf.org/doc/html/rfc7671#section-10.1.2)

 # Advantages of DANE explained by illustrations
 ## Mail delivery: TLS without DANE